ptmorris03/ViberExtractor/README.md

 to extract messages from viber.db with this script, download and run main.py

+supports optional cmd line arguments for location of output file, chat name to extract, and UNIX start/end times to filter messages by

 # Example Usage:

 python3 main.py viber.db --out "outfile.txt" --chatname "Sally"